Careers Education, Advice, Information and Guidance

 You can view last years Year 11 destinations here

 The MFG employs two Careers Advisers to support the students with Careers Advice and Guidance and ensure they make informed decisions regarding their Post-16 choices

-The Careers Leader for The MFG is Mrs V Chambers.
+The Careers Leader for The MFG is Mr Lee Whitworth.

 Contact details: firstname.lastname@example.org

-The Careers Advice Officer is Mr M Bowers
+The Level 6 Careers Adviser is Mr M Bowers

-In addition, Ms E Mawhinney also supports careers education, advice and guidance at The MFG, who is available two days per week.
+In addition, Level 6 Careers Adviser, Ms E Mawhinney supports Careers education, advice and guidance at The Mirfield Free Grammar two days a week.

 You can also follow the Careers department on Twitter for updates on events within school and vacancies and events in the local area on @mirfieldfree

 All students in Years 8 - 11 are enabled to develop the skills needed to make informed decisions and to develop their employability so they make successful transitions post-16.
 We engage proactively with our local further education and work-based learning providers..
 Through our comprehensive careers and employer engagement approach our students are able to:

 - - find out about technical education qualifications and apprenticeship opportunities as part of a careers programme which provides information on the full range of education and training options available at each transition point.